 We've outlined how long you can expect to wait to receive compensation in the FAQ section at the bottom of the page.

 What will happen to the FSCS protection after Brexit?

 While we're waiting for a Brexit deal to be confirmed, it's hard to say what will happen with offshore funds after a leave date has been decided.
 However, the FSCS has answered some FAQs on the topic:

 If you're based in the UK with a UK bank account, the FSCS will continue to protect your money after Brexit: that is, if you're a UK- or EEA-based customer with a UK authorised bank, building society and credit union

-If you're a UK citizen based in the EEA banking with an EEA branch of a UK firm: in the event of a no deal Brexit, the FSCS will no longer protect your savings - but an EEA scheme in the country you're banking in should take over.
-The European Forum of Deposit Insurers (EFDI) has a full list of EEA protection schemes.
+If you're a UK citizen based in the EEA banking with an EEA branch of a UK firm: in the event of a no-deal Brexit, the FSCS will no longer protect your savings - but an EEA scheme in the country you're banking in should take over.

 There are no plans to change the deposit protection limit: you'll still be covered up to £85,000 per person, per banking institution